 The Cost of Long Term Care

 Before you can imagine how much you would pay for your long-term care coverage, you should first consider the expenses you have to pay for care without insurance.
-The reality is the cost of long term care in US, whatever type of service they offer, can be expensive if you shoulder it alone.
+The reality is the cost of long-term care in the U.S., whatever type of service they offer, can be expensive if you shoulder it alone.
 Depending on the level of care you want to receive and where you want it to be received, your expenses can go way beyond what you and your family can afford.

-According to The Genworth Cost of Care Survey in 2016, the costs of long term care services in US vary from state to state.
+According to The Genworth Cost of Care Survey in 2016, the costs of long-term care services in the U.S. vary from state to state.
 The averages are as follows:

 - Semi-Private Room in a Nursing Home: $225 a day or $6,750 a month

 - Private Room in a Nursing Home: $253 or $7,590 per month

 - Assisted Living Facility: $3,628 per month

 - Adult Day Care: $68 per day